b1rr0/ronin/message-queue.md

 **How Reads and Writes Work:**
 ![logs_image.png](assets/message_queue/logs_image.png)

+*Note: The image above shows a simplified "human-readable" example for illustration purposes.
+In reality, Kafka stores messages in optimized binary format with fixed-size headers, checksums, and compressed payloads for maximum performance and storage efficiency.*

 **Writing (Appending):**
 - New messages are always appended to the active segment (latest .log file)
 - Write operations are sequential, making them very fast